Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-27-understanding-junk-silver-worth-beyond-the-wear.md

 value = purity * silver spot price * silver coin weight in troy oz * units
 ```

-Alternatively, considering that $1 face value of War nickels contains approximately 1.125 troy oz of silver:
+Alternatively, if you consider that $1 face value of War nickels contains about 1.125 troy ounces of silver:

 ```
 value = 1.125 troy oz * silver spot price